Damien-Baca/ReactJS-MobileApp-Team18/team/sprint4.md

 These Epics were not completed.

-* *#269 Map Clutter*: we were able to complete some of the Map Clutter Epic but we were unable to change color of markers and toggle individual markers on and off.
+* *#269 Map Clutter*: we were able to complete most of the Map Clutter Epic but we were unable toggle individual markers on and off.
-* *#265 Save Map*: Save map for use in Google Maps and offline
+* *#265 Save Map*: we were unable to get to the Save map Epic

 #### What went well

-This sprint we
+This sprint we were able to find abstract solutions to problems that were nebulous to begin with.
+We came together as a team in order to finish issues which were larger than what an individual could take upon themselves.

 #### Problems encountered and resolutions

-The larges
+The problems which we encountered were being able to actively take on other classes while maintaining the process.
+The resolution was coming together as a team for the final push to the product we have currently.

 ## Retrospective (focus on people, process, tools)

-In this sprint, ...
+In this sprint, we've found that we were able to better count on eachother to help solve the problems that the individual could not accomplish alone.
+We were able to actively find humor in our collective suffering, and thus were able to bolster eachother's resolve to move forward.

 #### What we changed this sprint

-Our changes for this sprint included ...
+Our changes for this sprint included how we communicate as a team, how we've chosen to divvy up the issues themselves, and how we know what each person is good at respectively.

 #### What we did well

-We ...
+We bonded as a team and were able to help those others which were struggling, as well as shore up the shortcomings we all have with the experience the other teammates have acquired.

 #### What we need to work on

-We could improve ...
+We underestimated the difficulty of many of the tasks and need to improve on starting early as a team.

 #### What we will change next sprint

-We will change ...
+We will be more effective at splitting up epics into more tasks that are of low difficulty and starting earlier.